Community (ecology): Neutral theory

-Stephen P. Hubbell introduced the neutral theory of ecology.
+Stephen P. Hubbell introduced the neutral theory of ecology (not to be confused with the neutral theory of molecular evolution).
 Within the community (or metacommunity), species are functionally equivalent, and the abundance of a population of a species changes by stochastic demographic processes (i.e., random births and deaths).

 Equivalence of the species in the community leads to ecological drift.
 Ecological drift leads to species' populations randomly fluctuating, whilst the overall number of individuals in the community remains constant.

 When an individual dies, there is an equal chance of each species colonising that plot.
 Stochastic changes can cause species within the community to go extinct, however, this can take a long time if there are many individuals of that species.

 Species can coexist because they are similar, resources and conditions apply a filter to the type of species that are present in the community.
 Each population has the same adaptive value (competitive and dispersal abilities) and resources demand.
 Local and regional composition represent a balance between speciation or dispersal (which increase diversity), and random extinctions (which decrease diversity).